Heads have started rolling as the fallout over President Robert Mugabe’s embarrasing fall at Harare International Airport on Wednesday begins.

 When Lungu was departing in his motorcade, Mugabe stood for a few minutes outside before walking back into his office at State House.

-Another official said although some people were taking
+Another official said although some people were taking the fall lightly, it was a serious matter that had to be dealt with thoroughly.

 “There are many departments that are being investigated, from Air Zimbabwe, the advance team and the security.
 I doubt if some of them will come back,” said the official close to the developments.